 Former United Nations Secretary-General Dag Hammarskjöld changed the definition of peace and global security from outside ourselves to within each of us.
-It is the first step of United Nations reform and a reminder of Hammarskjöld’s legacy from 1953 until his untimely murder while on official UN business in Africa in September 1961.
+It is the first step of United Nations reform and a reminder of Hammarskjöld’s legacy from 1953 until his death while on official UN business in Africa in September 1961.
+We further developed and implemented his approach over 30 years at the United Nations, now focusing on revitalizing leadership and developing American Reconciliation Leaders.

 “We all have within us a center of stillness surrounded by silence.
 This house, dedicated to work and debate in the service of peace, should have one room dedicated to silence in the outward sense and stillness in the inner sense.
 It has been the aim to create in this small room a place where the doors may be open to the infinite lands of thought and prayer.”

-The spiritual renaissance begins in every person’s heart, their own Room of Silence.
-By inviting everyone on this planet to find their center of stillness surrounded by silence, we look to Hammarskjöld‘s prayer substituting our own special word for our Creator.
+Leadership from the inside out begins in every person’s heart, their own Room of Silence.
+By inviting everyone on this planet to find their center of stillness surrounded by silence, we look to Hammarskjöld‘s prayer substituting our own word for our Creator.

 “Not I, but God in me.”